npm/policies/receiving-reports.md

 Other times, this may be a matter of simply deleting some offensive packages and telling the user not to do it again.

-In the most aggregious cases, it may require banning the user account and/or IP address of an abusive troll.
+In the most egregious cases, it may require banning the user account and/or IP address of an abusive troll.

 #### Reports of more private harassment